Mega Mewtwo X Raid Guide – Best Counters, Weakness, CP & Strategy

 Evolution & Buddy Distance – Mega Mewtwo X

-Mega Evolution Process
+How Mega Evolution Works

 Step Requirement

-1 Catch Mewtwo from raids
+1 Catch Mewtwo from Legendary Raids

-2 Defeat Mega Mewtwo X raids
+2 Defeat Mega Mewtwo X in Mega Raids

-3 Earn Mega Energy
+3 Collect Mega Energy

-4 Unlock Mega Evolution once
+4 Unlock Mega Evolution (first time only)

-5 After that → Mega evolve anytime using energy or cooldown
+5 After that, Mega Evolve anytime using energy or cooldown

 • Mega Mewtwo X Energy